Z4kSec/Masky/README.md

 Masky is a python library providing an alternative way to remotely dump domain users' credentials thanks to an ADCS.
 A command line tool has been built on top of this library in order to easily gather PFX, NT hashes and CCACHE on a larger scope.

-This tool does not exploit any new vulnerability.
-Indeed, it only take advantage on legit Windows and Active Directory features.
-A blog post was published to detail the implemented technics and how the Masky works.
+This tool does not exploit any new vulnerability and does not work by dumping the LSASS process memory.
+Indeed, it only takes advantage of legitimate Windows and Active Directory features (token impersonation, certificate authentication via kerberos & NT hashes retrieval via PKINIT).
+A blog post was published to detail the implemented technics and how Masky works.

 Masky source code is largely based on the amazing [Certify](https://github.com/GhostPack/Certify) and [Certipy](https://github.com/ly4k/Certipy) tools.
-I really thanks their authors for the associated research regarding offensive exploitation technics against ADCS (see.
+I really thanks their authors for the researches regarding offensive exploitation technics against ADCS (see.
 Acknowledgement section).

 ## Installation